AbonyiXavier/transaction-runner-api/README.md

 - Run 'npm run dev' to start the application
 - In a browser address bar navigate to ''

-# Using wallet API through a restful client
+# Using transaction runner API through a restful client

 - Open any restful client application initially installed
 - Select the appropriate http method.
 Either GET, POST,